The-Mist-Development/The-Mist-Bot/README.md

 # The-Mist-Bot
 A Discord bot made for The Mist Discord.

 To **invite our instance of the bot** to your server, **[click here](https://discord.com/api/oauth2/authorize?client_id=630381078963552267&permissions=70634560&scope=bot)**.

+Feel free to fork the bot and make your own modifications for your own use.
+See also: [Contributing](#contributing)
 ## Refactor v2
 This refactor aimed to recode the bot **from the ground up** using updated dependencies and better coding practices.